THE RESPONSE FREE!

 In certain cases, we will obtain your permission to disclose before, during or after our site collects your user information.
 Permission may be granted to us in the donations you make to us or in other forms that you complete online or offline.

-The Organization provides information to third-party vendors for updating and marketing purposes as described in this policy in support of the Organization’s goals and objectives.
-The Organization does not sell, trade, rent or otherwise provide any of your information to other organizations, except for the sole benefit of the organization, as when information is provided to mailing service providers.
-Also, although unlikely, the Organization may be required by law enforcement or judicial authorities to provide information to the appropriate governmental authorities.
+We provide information to third-party vendors for updating and marketing purposes as described in this policy in support of our goals and objectives.
+We do not sell, trade, rent or otherwise provide any of your information to other organizations, except for the sole benefit of our work, as when information is provided to mailing service providers.
+Also, although unlikely, we may be required by law enforcement or judicial authorities to provide information to the appropriate governmental authorities.
 In these cases, we will provide this information as and to the extent we have determined that the disclosure of any such information is legally required.

 Our site is hosted on Heroku.
 Heroku "is designed to protect customers from threats by applying security controls at every layer from physical to application, isolating customer applications and data, and with its ability to rapidly deploy security updates without customer interaction or service interruption."
 You can read Heroku’s security policy here.

-The Organization operates secure data networks protected by industry standard firewall and password protection systems.
+We operate secure data networks protected by industry standard firewall and password protection systems.
 Our databases, including the system administrations logs, are password protected.
 The information you provide is stored in a secure location and is used and disclosed only as set forth in this policy.
-User information is accessible only to designated staff who need the information to perform a specific function or task related to the Organization’s mission, such as gift recording, assisting and communicating with donors, or providing donors with reports and receipts.
+User information is accessible only to designated staff who need the information to perform a specific function or task related to our mission, such as gift recording, assisting and communicating with donors, or providing donors with reports and receipts.

 Our online giving page is a secure site, evidenced by the lock icon located on user browser pages.
 Our application systems are similarly secured and data sent over our systems is encrypted.
 Our systems make it difficult for your information to be stolen or intercepted while it is being transferred over the Internet and while it is stored on our system.
 However, no encryption system can guarantee perfect security with the Internet.